AI Transformation & Data

 Enterprise AI transformation does not need a 30-person team.
 One senior architect who understands the data architecture.
 Two engineers who can build production systems.
 Three people, embedded for 90 days.
 That's it.
 The industry has conditioned buyers to expect large teams because large teams generate large invoices.
-But headcount and output are not the same thing, and anyone who's spent time inside a big consulting engagement knows the dirty secret: half the team is managing the other half.
+But headcount and output are not the same thing, and anyone who's spent time inside a large engagement knows the dirty secret: half the team is managing the other half.

 Three roles